Adoption Scam Charges in Solano County, CA

 "No agency shall place a child for adoption unless the agency has submitted a written medical report on the child's medical background, if available, and, so far as ascertainable, the medical background of the child's natural parents, conforming to requirements which shall be specified by the State Department of Social Services, to the prospective adopting parents and such prospective adopting parents have acknowledged in writing the receipt of such a report."

-Contact us today if you are facing adoption scam charges.
+Contact our Vallejo Adoption Scam lawyers today if you are facing adoption scam charges.